 In June 2020, we launched our next-generation product, Explore, which integrates with existing NGS workflows to enable its accelerated adoption by customers.
 By combining PEA with NGS, we believe we have become the scaled proteomics enabler of multi-omic signatures that build on top of the genomics work from the past decade while providing the research communities with our seamless multi-omics solution to predict disease outcomes and drug response.
-Explore is currently being rolled out and as of December 31, 2020, Explore already accounted for 26% of 2020 Successor revenue.
+The Explore platform accounted for 51% and 26% of revenues during the three months ended March 31, 2021 and year ended December 31, 2020, respectively.